 Speaking of transparency, our next step involves providing these updates regularly and consistently.

-Provide regular investor updates
+Provide investor updates at a regular cadence

 Now that you’re thinking about what to include in your communications with your investors, start to consider how frequently you should provide updates.
 A good rule of thumb is to send an update with the above information (and anything else they ask for) once per quarter.